 It’s such a strange time for so many of us.
 We’re talking about “safe at home” with the pandemic, and it’s extraordinary how many people are not safe at home.
 I feel such a sense of urgency about getting this book out.
 We must do what we can to increase awareness of the prevalence of domestic violence, especially now with domestic violence on the rise.

-With your help, I hope to gather enough funding to release this story into the world.
-And I’ll be stoked if some aspect of my story ignites a Forgiveness Revolution — an opportunity to look at the places in each of our lives where resentment or regret holds us back from living our most awesome life.
+I’ll be stoked if some aspect of my story ignites a Forgiveness Revolution — an opportunity to look at the places in each of our lives where resentment or regret holds us back from living our most awesome life.